Bhaeron/STARFIELD-POWERED-COMBAT-SUIT/NOTES.md

 # GENERAL NOTES #

+Legacy and Origin:

+ARS - UC - FC by espionage

+ARS - UC - Varuun by MIA recon mission.

 From LitR:

 Different power armors have different niches- the T60 is weaker than the T51 for example, but cheaper to repair.